Neurotic About Notes: A Quality Improvement Project to Improve Note Safety

 Performance dipped after the cohort of doctors changed over, reflecting the need for new champions prior to the handover and ongoing focus immediately after.

-Senior support and strong leadership is vital in influencing outliers and empowering staff to challenge the behavior of those without a direct engagement.
+Senior support and strong leadership is vital in influencing outliers and empowering staff to challenge the behaviour of those without a direct engagement.

 Persistence, a team approach, and project champions are key.